RFLATUL/BroCode/README.md

 ------------------------------------------------------------------------

-# Systems Thinking and Engineering Decisions
+# Systems Thinking & Engineering Decisions

 We treated the robot as one integrated system rather than as separate mechanical, electrical, sensor, and software projects.